 - Get the form.
 If you want to have an advance directive, you can get a form from your lawyer, from a social worker, or from some office supply stores.
-You can sometimes get advance directive forms from organizations that give people information about Medicare. - Fill it out and sign it.
+You can sometimes get advance directive forms from organizations that give people information about Medicare.
+You can also contact Customer Service to ask for the forms (phone numbers are printed on the back cover of this booklet). - Fill it out and sign it.
 Regardless of where you get this form, keep in mind that it is a legal document.
-You should consider having a lawyer help you prepare it. - Give copies to appropriate people.
+You should consider having a lawyer help you prepare it.

+Give copies to appropriate people.
 You should give a copy of the form to your doctor and to the person you name on the form as the one to make decisions for you if you can't.
 You may want to give copies to close friends or family members as well.
 Be sure to keep a copy at home.